cincheo/ini/README.md

 ## Examples

 The goal of these examples is to give a first overview of the INI syntax and semantics.
+Download the full language specification [here](https://github.com/cincheo/ini/raw/master/doc/ini_language_specs/ini_language_specs.pdf).

 ### Functional-style factorial function